RaquelBehrens/compiler-construction/README.md

 When you are done testing files, just type 'exit' to close the application.

+To run the code generation, type the following command:

+`make code`

+Then to select the source file use the same comands as before.

+After fineshing generating it the code will be printed in the terminal.

 To clean all generated files, please type:

 `make clean`